-In the first part of this verse Jesus mentions the word labor, or "work.
-He knew the principles and the necessity of work, and He also realized the desperation of His people."
+In the first part of this verse, Jesus mentions the word labor, or "work.
+He knew the principles and the necessity of work, but He also realized the desperation of His people."

-This was a poor country and the people wanted to make sure there was a continual supply of food, but Jesus was telling them that they had their priorities wrong, securing their eternal live should have been their first priority, and (the same goes for us).
+The Jewish nation in general was very poor, and the people wanted to make sure there was a continual supply of food, but Jesus was telling them that they had their priorities wrong, securing their eternal life should have been their priority, and (the same goes for us).

 The second part of the verse mentions the "seal."
 The "Amplified Bible" says, - "For God the Father has authorized and certified Him and put His seal of endorsement upon Him."

-In "Webster's New World Dictionary" "to seal" means to "certify as by oath' 'to authenticate or affirm the genuineness thereof."
-This fits with the Amplified Bible version.
+In "Webster's New World Dictionary" "to seal" means to "certify as by oath' 'to authenticate or affirm the genuineness thereof," this also fits with the Amplified Bible version.

 "And behold, a voice from heaven said, "This is my beloved Son, with whom I am well pleased."(Matt 3:17)

-We are told that the "Spirit," (considered by some scholars to be the Seal), descended upon Jesus at His baptism.
+The "Spirit," (considered by most to be the Seal), descended upon Jesus in the visible form of a Dove at His baptism.

-So it's possible that the commercial bread of that time might have had some sort of stamp on it, and that Jesus was alluding to this in reference to Himself as having been sealed by God the Father.
+So it's possible that the commercial bread of that time might have had some stamp on it.
+Either way, Jesus was telling us that He had the seal of God the Father.

 VERSE 28: "Then they said to him, What must we do, to be doing the works of God?"

-I've heard it said that the religions of the world are mankind's attempt to answer the question of, "what kind of works do we need to reach heaven."
+I've heard it said that the religions of the world are humankind's attempt to answer the question of, "what kind of works do we need to reach heaven."